-Martin S. Indyk is distinguished fellow and director of executive education at the Council on Foreign Relations.
+Martin S. Indyk is distinguished fellow at the Council on Foreign Relations.
 Previously, he was the John C. Whitehead Distinguished Fellow in International Diplomacy in the Foreign Policy program at the Brookings Institution.
 From February 2015 to March 2018, he served as executive vice president of Brookings.
 Indyk served as the U.S. special envoy for the Israeli-Palestinian negotiations from July 2013 to June 2014.
 Prior to his time as special envoy, he was vice president and director of the Foreign Policy program and a senior fellow and the founding director of the Center for Middle East Policy at Brookings.

 Indyk served as U.S. ambassador to Israel from 1995 to 1997 and again from 2000 to 2001.
 He also served as special assistant to President Bill Clinton and senior director for Near East and South Asian affairs at the National Security Council (1993–95) and as assistant secretary of state for Near Eastern affairs in the U.S. Department of State (1997–2000).

 Before entering government, Indyk was founding executive director of the Washington Institute for Near East Policy for eight years.
 He serves on the boards of the Lowy Institute for International Policy in Australia, the Institute for National Security Studies in Israel, and the Aspen Institute’s Middle East Investment Initiative.
 Indyk also serves as a member of the advisory boards of the Israel Democracy Institute and America Abroad Media.